scala/scala-lang/blog/_posts/2016-12-05-implicit-function-types.md

     (implicit thisTransaction: Transaction)

-A three-times repetition might not look so bad here, but it certainly smells of boilerplate.
+Having to repeat three-times might not look so bad here, but it certainly smells of boilerplate.
 In real-sized projects, this can get much worse.
 For instance, the _dotty_ compiler uses implicit abstraction over contexts for most of its parts.
 Consequently it ends up with currently